 Erin Carman-Sweeney is the Farm Manager and Educator at the IU Campus Farm.
 Erin was raised on a small organic vegetable farm in Southern Illinois.
 Erin has a B.S. in Geography and Environmental Resources from Southern Illinois University with a Climate and Water Resources concentration.
 After graduating college, Erin moved to Hawaii where he developed an after-school garden program for Waiakea Intermediate School, managed the Hilo UrbFarm nursery, and led at-risk youth through Pacific Quest's horticultural therapy program.
 He is enjoying the opportunity to collaborate with IU students and staff across disciplines to provide opportunities for hands-on research while producing fresh, nutritious, and delicious food.

-Adam Diersing is the Sustain IU Campus Farm and Garden Intern.
-He is a second year student from Bloomington studying Environmental Management at SPEA.
-Adam has previously worked in nearby state and national forests as well as volunteering in local parks and he hopes to apply the same passion for land connection and experiential education in the Farm and Garden Program at IU.
+Adam Diersing is the Sustain IU Campus Farm and Garden Intern and is studying Environmental Management at the O'Neill School of Public and Environmental Affairs.
+Adam has previously worked in nearby state and national forests as well as volunteered in local parks and he is currently applying that same passion for land connection and experiential education in the Farm and Garden Program at IU.